Written by Dion Jay Tality

 4. Efficient Analysis and Reporting

 BDA in CCI includes predictive analytics, whether voice or text.
 They help workforce analysts forecast the volume of calls or messages.
 How?
-The algorithms make predictions based on patterns and trends from recorded data.
+The algorithms make predictions based on patterns and trends in recorded data.
 Ultimately, BDA assists in business reporting and decision-making.

 5. Streamlined Technological Integration